 By capitalizing on the trust and credibility that a thought leader already has, you can create instant exposure for your brand.
 Something as simple as a tweet giving your product/service a nod of approval can have a significant impact and boost your brand equity considerably.

 This legitimizes your company and creates leverage much more quickly than trying to do it on your own.
-Rather than going through the laborious process of increasing product/service knowledge by building a following from scratch, you can expedite things dramatically and bring an influx of traffic your website.
+Rather than going through the laborious process of increasing product/service knowledge by building a following from scratch, you can expedite things dramatically and bring an influx of traffic to your website.

 Another technique is to simply search through various social media sites for relevant micro-influencers in your industry.
 Contact several potential candidates, and work toward cultivating relationships.
 It’s unlikely that everyone you contact is going to convert, and it’s a bit of a numbers game.